happybits/fcm-client/docs/intro.rst

             print "Removing %s from database" % reg_id

         # unrecoverably failed, these ID's will not be retried
-        # consult GCM manual for all error codes
+        # consult FCM manual for all error codes
         for reg_id, err_code in res.failed.items():
             print "Removing %s because %s" % (reg_id, err_code)